You are now in the main content area

 5.1.
 Accommodation of Student Disabilities

 The University will provide academic accommodations based on disability in accordance with Policy 159: Academic Accommodation for Students with Disabilities.
 Students must be registered with Academic Accommodation Support (AAS) in order to receive formal exam accommodations based on disability.
-For specifics on the administration of exam accommodations for students with disabilities, refer to Policy 159: Academic Accommodation of Students With Disabilities, Faculty AAS information or Accommodated Test Centre information.
+For specifics on the administration of exam accommodations for students with disabilities, refer to Policy 159: Academic Accommodation of Students With Disabilities, Faculty AAS information or Accommodated Test Centre information

 5.1.1.
 Students who need access to technology (i.e. cell phone or smart watch) to monitor a medical condition with a remedial appliance or device, must register with Academic Accommodation Support and write their tests and exams in the Test Centre in order to receive the necessary accommodations.

-The University will provide accommodations based on creed in accordance with Policy 150: Accommodation of Student Religious, Aboriginal and Spiritual Observance.
+The University will provide accommodations based on creed in accordance with Policy 150: Accommodation of Student Religious, Indigenous and Spiritual Observance.
 The policy outlines how accommodations for the religious, Indigenous or spiritual observances of students will be determined.
 Students requesting such accommodation for final examinations should submit a request through the Academic Consideration Request online portal within two weeks of the posting of the exam schedule.

 5.3.
 Human Rights Services (HRS) and Academic Accommodation Support (AAS) are available to consult with faculty/contract lecturers, invigilators, students or any individuals engaged in the academic accommodation process who have questions about the duty to accommodate.
 HRS can be contacted at humanrights@torontomu.ca.
 AAS can be contacted at aasadmin@torontomu.ca.